 Satan.
 The Devil.
 Beelzebub.
 Lucifer.
 The Beast.
 The Prince of Darkness.
 There are numerous names and synonyms for this anthropomorphic personification of anything and everything that is evil, but does he (or she) deserve the rap?
 I’ve never been religious in any way, shape, or form, but I’ve been around long enough to know that “Jesus is good, Satan is bad.”
 As per my habit of looking at different sides of things and inverting them with the intention of gaining a better understanding, I came across an interesting character named Anton LaVey.

 The world’s premier Satanist and (not surprisingly), the founder of the Church of Satan, LaVey, who died in 1997 and presumably went straight to Hell, gave me the impression that he was much more of an entertainer than a true agent of evil, which doesn’t really make him that much different than countless other celebrities.
 If there truly is a Hell, then LaVey probably is having a hell of a time there; in addition to his other talents, he evidently was a gifted keyboard player.
-I can only imagine what kind of band could be formed by other musicians who wound up in the infernal regions…undoubtedly, the Supergroup From Hell.
+I can only imagine what kind of band could be formed by other musicians who wound up in the nether regions…undoubtedly, the Supergroup From Hell.
 Pretty catchy name!

 Anyway, I read LaVey’s Nine Satanic Statements, and thought I would use them as a litmus test to see if I was a Satanist or not, so here goes: